-While working on data in Excel, sometimes we need to check whether a specific cell value exists in a column or range of data.
+While working on data in Excel, sometimes we need to check whether one value exists in a column or range of data.
 We tell Excel to find a value in a column or data range, and if the value exists in a column then return a specified value, else return otherwise.

-There are a number of ways to accomplish this task, and this article will show you, using examples, those methods.
+There are a number of ways to accomplish this task, and this article will show you those methods using examples.

 Check if a value exists in a column using MATCH

 Excel’s MATCH function searches for a value in a column or array and returns its relative position based on your chosen match type, whether exact or partial match.
 If the value is not found, then it returns a #NA error.
 Its syntax is:

 Suppose we have various invoice numbers in a column and their respective amounts.
 We want to check if a certain invoice exists in that column, and return “YES,” otherwise return #NA.
 We check this using MATCH and IF functions in Excel, such as